az-digital/az_quickstart/ACCESSIBILITY-LIVE-PRESENTATION-TALK-TRACK.md

 If you only have 2 to 3 minutes, say this:

 "I completed the accessibility planning and GitHub setup so the work is now organized as a real program.
 We have a live board, an umbrella issue, phase parent issues, and child issues grouped by user impact and release risk.
 The main decisions still open are the verification policy, the Marketing Cloud export direction, and whether the gallery carousel and date picker stay minor-release work or can be narrowed further.
 If we agree on those decisions today, we can move into implementation planning with a much cleaner first wave."

+Suggested add-on if there is another 20 seconds:

+"We also now have preliminary Phase 0 working drafts tied to #5532, #5541, and #5539.
+Those drafts are not final policy, but they give the team something concrete to approve, adjust, or reject instead of discussing verification in the abstract."

 ## Presenter Notes